tymyrddin/blue-ios/source/docs/services/email-services.md

-# Use secure email services
+# Using more secure email services

 * [Mailfence](https://restoreprivacy.com/go/mailfence), Belgium, provides a full suite of services, Messaging, Contacts, Calendars, Groups, and Document storage.
 It can easily replace the G suite.
 It is a secure email suite that offers end-to-end encryption (through PGP support) and works with different email clients.
 There is some logging of IP address and some other data, and the code is not open source.
 * [Tutanota](https://tutanota.com/), Germany, is a small but serious player among secure email providers.
 It uses a hybrid encryption system that avoids some drawbacks of PGP, and is protected by the GDPR and other pro-privacy EU regulations.
 So, it does not work with PGP and there is no way to import existing emails (yet).